Flying with an Emotional Support Animal - 2022 Guidelines

 6. Under the updated laws, how can I fly with my ESA?

-If your animal meets the guidelines and requirements of the airline then you can travel with your animal.
+According to the updated emotional support animal laws, if your animal meets the guidelines and requirements of the airline, then you can travel with your animal.
 As per the requirements, your animals must be well-trained, disciplined, and not a danger to other passengers and animals traveling on the flight.

 However, you must know everything about flying with a dog before you move forward with your ESA.